Craigspaz/graphics101-airbrush/README.md

 * Follow the instructions to install a working development environment: <https://github.com/yig/graphics101>

 * Build and run the code.
 The code should compile and run, but clicking and dragging in the window won't have any effect.
-There is an optional [fancy color picker](https://gitlab.com/mattbas/Qt-Color-Widgets).
-You can turn it on with `cmake -D FANCY_COLOR_PICKER=1 ..` or with `ccmake ..` and then setting the variable to `ON`.

 * Add your code to `airbrush.cpp`.

     * Your code will be written in C++, but nothing fancy.
 It will look like a mix of C and Java.
     * The framework and libraries provide all the support code that you need.
 You will need to understand a few functions, described below.
-    * The GUI code is written using the open source Qt GUI framework.
+    * The GUI code is written using the open source Dear ImGui GUI framework.
 Your code is isolated from this code.
 Feel free to enhance the interface if you so desire.

 * Build and run and test that it is working correctly.
-Qt Creator has a great debugger interface.

 * Check your work with the command line tests by running `ctest --verbose`.
 This will test whether your airbrushes are created correctly (`create_airbrush()`) and whether your compositing (`paint_at()`) is working correctly.
 If either of these are not working, the GUI will not work as expected.